 Due to the sensitive nature of her work, this internship is open to female students only.
 Interns will be directly observing Dr. Amersi in her private practice office in Santa Monica.
 They will also join her at Saint Johns Medical Center to observe childbirth, c-sections and surgeries.

-10 hours a week between June and July 2021; option to join Dr. Amersi during evenings if available for after-hours child birth.
+10 hours a week—dates to be agreed upon Summer 2023; option to join Dr. Amersi during evenings if available for after-hours child birth.

 Sponsor: Maie St. John, MD.
 PhD